ajeetcloud/spring-ai/README.md

 This repo contains the example of Spring AI, using locally running LLM.

 To run LLM in local, we are using Ollama.
+Please try it out.

 ### Steps to run the project.
 1. Download Ollama from https://ollama.com/.